t413/SinglePaged/_posts/2018-02-01-background.md

 ### Our goals for the toolkit are to:
 - Elicit conversation.
 - Encourage risk evaluation as a team.
-- Catalyze proactive mitigation strategy planning .
+- Catalyze proactive mitigation strategy planning.

 -------------------------